Sylvain Ripoll

-Sylvain Ripoll (born 15 August 1971) is a French former football player and current manager who manages the French under-21 football team.
+Sylvain Ripoll (born 15 August 1971) is a French former football player who is currently the manager of Ligue 2 side Guingamp.

 Career

 As a player, Ripoll played with Stade Rennais, Le Mans and FC Lorient.

 On 25 May 2014, he was appointed as the new manager of Lorient.
 He won his first game as a manager in the first Ligue 1 game of the season.
 Lorient managed to beat AS Monaco with 1–2 in their own Stade Louis II.